ESTA Visa America: FAQs

 My ESTA application has been denied – can I still travel to the US?

-If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative route.
+If you have been refused an ESTA, take advice to understand the ground(s) for denial and to identify appropriate alternative routes.

 Is ESTA a visa?